-Delta Aquariids 2019: All you need to know | EarthSky.org
+Delta Aquariid meteor shower 2021: All you need to know

 Everything you need to know: Perseid meteor shower

-How can I tell Perseid meteors from Delta Aquariid meteors?
 This is where the concept of a radiant point comes in handy.
 If you trace all the Delta Aquariid meteors backward, they appear to radiate from a certain point in front of the constellation Aquarius the Water Bearer, which, as viewed from the Northern Hemisphere, arcs across the southern sky.
 The radiant point of the shower nearly aligns with the star Skat (Delta Aquarii).
-The meteor shower is named in the honor of this star.
+The meteor shower is named in honor of this star.

 Meanwhile, the Perseids radiate from the constellation Perseus, in the northeast to high in the north between midnight and dawn.
 So – assuming you’re in the Northern Hemisphere – if you’re watching the Perseids, and you see meteors coming from the northeast or north … they are Perseids.
 If you see them coming from the south … they are Delta Aquariids.
 In a particularly rich year for meteors, if you have a dark sky, you might even see them cross paths!
 It can be an awesome display.

-The Delta Aquariid meteors may tend to be a bit fainter than the Perseids and meteors seen in other major showers.
+The Delta Aquariid meteors tend to be a bit fainter than the Perseids and meteors seen in other major showers.
 That makes a dark sky free of moonlight even more imperative for watching the annual Delta Aquariid shower.
-About five to ten percent of the Delta Aquariid meteors leave persistent trains – glowing ionized gas trails that last a second or two after the meteor has passed.
+About 5% to 10% of the Delta Aquariid meteors leave persistent trains, glowing ionized gas trails that last a second or two after the meteor has passed.
 The meteors burn up in the upper atmosphere about 60 miles (100 km) above Earth’s surface.

-Rememeber, you never have to locate a shower’s radiant point to enjoy the meteors.
+Remember, you never have to locate a shower’s radiant point to enjoy the meteors.
 However, it does help to have a dark night without moonlight.
-This year – in 2019 – the prospects for watching the Delta Aquariids in late July and early August are very good, with little moonlight to ruin the show.
+This year – in 2021 – the Delta Aquariids at their peak will be marred by a waning gibbous moon.
+Fortunately, the waxing crescent moon won’t ruin the much-brighter August Perseids.

-Delta Aquariid meteors may come from Comet 96P Machholz.
-Meteor showers happen when our planet Earth crosses the orbital path of a comet.
+Comet 96P Machholz is thought to be the parent object of this meteor shower.
+As you may know, meteors in annual showers happen when our planet Earth crosses the orbital path of a comet.
 When a comet nears the sun and warms up, it sheds bits and pieces that spread out into that comet’s orbital stream.
-This comet debris slams into the Earth’s upper atmosphere at about 90,000 miles (150,000 km) per hour, vaporizing – burning up – as meteors or shooting stars.
+This cometary debris slams into the Earth’s upper atmosphere at about 90,000 miles (150,000 km) per hour, vaporizing – burning up – as meteors or shooting stars.

 The parent body of the Delta Aquariid meteor is not known with certainty.
 It was once thought to have originated from the breakup of what are now the Marsden and Kracht sungrazing comets.
 More recently, Comet 96P Machholz has loomed as the primary candidate for being the Delta Aquariids’ parent body.